MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2002-release-notes.md

 #### Bugs that were fixed

-The -ContentLocation should not allow empty folder.
+The -ContentLocation shouldn't allow an empty folder.

 ### Add-CMUserCollectionQueryMembershipRule